jlacar/jlacar.github.io/refactoring/all-i-needed-to-start-refactoring.md

 ## Basic Sanitation

 Of the sixteen rules in Fulghum's Kindergarten Credo, a quarter of them are about basic sanitation:
-* Put things back where you found them
+  - Put things back where you found them
-* Clean up your own mess
+  - Clean up your own mess
-* Wash your hands before you eat
+  - Wash your hands before you eat
-* Flush.
+  - Flush.

-You're likely to associate the second one with refactoring but all of them are related in some way.
-I would even add, as a companion to all four of them, this one:
+The second one is probably would you'd immediately associate with refactoring but all of them are related in some way.
+As a companion to all four of them, I would add this one:
-* And then remember the Dick-and-Jane books and the first word you learned—the biggest word of all—LOOK.
+  - And then remember the Dick-and-Jane books and the first word you learned—the biggest word of all—LOOK.

 ### Clean up your own mess